bparanj/crystal/electronics/book/analog-signal.md

 Would you like to explore more about how we bridge this analog-digital divide in modern technology?

-Let me explain how we bridge the analog-digital divide, particularly through the process of analog-to-digital conversion (ADC) and digital-to-analog conversion (DAC):
+How we bridge the analog-digital divide, particularly through the process of analog-to-digital conversion (ADC) and digital-to-analog conversion (DAC):

 Analog to Digital Conversion (ADC):

 1. Sampling - Taking measurements of the analog signal at regular time intervals
    - Must sample at least twice the highest frequency (Nyquist rate) to capture the signal accurately
    - Example: CD audio samples 44,100 times per second to capture human-audible frequencies